peterthehan/discord-audit-log-bot/README.md

 }
 ```

-> `deviceMap` labels the client the user is connecting from.
+> `clientMap` labels the client the user is connecting from.

 > Message deletions that occur in less time than the `deleteTimeThreshold` (in seconds) will not be logged.